fusioncharts/dev_centre_docs/chart-guide/standard-charts/logarithmic-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/rr92f6Lm/) to edit the log column 2D chart.

-## Custom selection of the number of minor divisional lines
+## Custom Selection of Minor Divisional Lines

 By default, the chart automatically calculates the number of minor divisional lines depending on the logarithmic base defined in the chart.